lwz525/learnGit/readme.txt

+git is a version controll systerm;
+git is free software
-git is a version controll systerm git is free software
+git is a easy controll systerm